ahuacate/recipes/README.md

-# recipes
+# Recipes - The Good Stuff
-Stuff that works in the kitchen
+Stuff that works in the kitchen.

+Index of stuff: